-It was about how teams work together and why some teams work better than others.
-At the time I read the article, I was just starting the final semester of my MBA program – and the article struck a chord.
-Duhigg begins the article by describing an MBA student, much like myself, who felt stressed out by one of her MBA study groups but at ease and in synch with another.
+You should read Charles Duhigg's "Smarter Faster Better."
+It's about how teams work together and why some teams work better than others.
+I was just starting the final semester of my MBA program at the time I read the excerpt, and it struck a chord.
+Duhigg begins the article by describing an MBA student who felt stressed out by one of her MBA study groups but at ease and in-sync with another.
+He explores the difference between those two teams and, through examples from Google and others, goes on to conclude that the difference came down to one thing—psychological safety.

-Duhigg, through other examples (about Google, in particular, and academic research) goes on to explain that the difference between those two teams – and probably in mine, too – was psychological safety.
-This idea has been studied in-depth by Harvard Business School professor Amy Edmondson.
-She defines psychological safety as a ‘‘shared belief held by members of a team that the team is safe for interpersonal risk-taking” and a “sense of confidence that the team will not embarrass, reject or punish someone for speaking up.”
+What is psychological safety?
+Harvard Business School professor Amy Edmondson defines it as a ‘‘shared belief held by members of a team that the team is safe for interpersonal risk-taking” and a “sense of confidence that the team will not embarrass, reject or punish someone for speaking up.”

 One of the ways we can build psychological safety is through self-awareness – and sometimes we need others to help us find our blind spots.
 Regular, constructive, and (sometimes) tough feedback is essential.
 If you’re not getting it, ask for it.
 It’s only fair to you and your team or organization.
 One-on-one feedback is one way, as are formal project retrospectives or post-mortems where teams take stock of how a project went and then share lessons learned to keep adding to the psychological safety goodness.